January 30 @ 2:30 PM| $25 Get Tickets

 MEET THE ARTIST

-A champion of the music of Florence Price, Cann performed the New York City premiere of the composer’s Concerto in One Movement with the Dream Unfinished Orchestra in July 2016 and the Philadelphia premiere with the Philadelphia Orchestra and Music Director Yannick Nézet-Séguinin February 2021, which the Philadelphia Inquirer called “exquisite.”
+A champion of the music of Florence Price, Ms. Cann performed the New York City premiere of the composer’s Piano Concerto in One Movement with The Dream Unfinished Orchestra in July 2016 and the Philadelphia premiere with The Philadelphia Orchestra and Music Director Yannick Nézet-Séguin in February 2021, which the Philadelphia Inquirer called “exquisite.”
 She has also performed Price’s works for solo piano and chamber ensemble for the Cincinnati Symphony Orchestra, Chamber Music Society of Detroit, and the New World Symphony, among other presenters.

 Sunday, January 30 at 1:30PM • Armstrong Concert Hall